 We have developed an online consultations implementation toolkit, which provides a comprehensive range of ideas and options for different professionals at different points in the implementation journey.
 The purpose of the toolkit is to collate information and guidance on implementing online consultations in one place – such as measuring success, overcoming challenges and procurement.

 To support the implementation toolkit, we have also publishing a range of case studies which highlight the challenges, solutions and implementation approach from a range of GP practices across England.

-We are also developing evaluation standards to support the monitoring and impact of online consultations within primary care – this work will feed into the DPS specification refresh work due to be completed in late Autumn 2019.
+We are also developing evaluation standards to support the monitoring and impact of online consultations within primary care – this work will feed into the DPS specification refresh work.

 Will there be funding for 2020/21?